-- The addition of the term "MEX" (for "Mexico") is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business;
+The addition of the term "CA" that stands for Canada (as an abbreviated geographical identifier) is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks, as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business.
+On the contrary, such geographical indication may further mislead the consumers as it makes a reference to a country where Complainant's headquarters reside.

-- The Complainant refers to previous domain name decisions in this regard;
+The Complainant refers to previous domain name decisions in this regard.